 - The average clearance rate for superficial BCC is about 85% but is lower in nodular BCC.

 - Advantages of PDT include a low rate of adverse effects and a good cosmetic outcome.

 - The disadvantages are that the patient has to be available for a period of at least 3-4 hours for treatment, and that the photosensitiser and equipment are relatively expensive.

 - There is currently little information available on long-term cure rates.

-- Useful treatment for patients with non-melanoma skin cancer (NMSC) who cannot be, or prefer not to be, treated by surgery.
+- Useful treatment for patients with NMSC who cannot be, or prefer not to be, treated by surgery.

 - The same area cannot be treated twice and so surgery is required for any recurrence.